Gem-induced trisections of compact PL $4$-manifolds: Trisections induced by colored graphs

+\begin{remark} {\em Within crystallization theory it is well-known the possibility of obtaining a presentation of the fundamental group of $\widehat{ M^4}$ whose generators are in bijection with the $4$-colored edges of a gem $\G\in G_s^{(4)}$ of $M^4$ and whose relators can be ``read'' on the $\{4,i\}$-colored cycles of $\G$ for all $i\in\Delta_3$ (see \cite{generalized-genus}).
+As a consequence, condition (*) can be easily translated in terms of moves transforming this presentation into the trivial one.
+More precisely, each move is performed by taking a length one relation and deleting the involved generator from the generator set and from each relation containing it, too.
+The sequence of moves starts from the relation corresponding to the bicolored cycle of condition (*) containing $e_1$, which must have length two. } \end{remark}

-\begin{remark} {\em It is easy to check that the condition of Proposition \ref{CS gem-induced trisections} holds, for example, for all graphs arising from the construction of Section \ref{sec.framed_links} (see the above proof of Theorem \ref{th_M4(L,c)}), as well as for simple crystallizations of all standard simply-connected $4$-manifolds (see \cite[proof of Theorem 2]{SpreerTillmann}). \\ Note that in the closed case quasi trisections can be constructed as in Proposition \ref{trisection} for all permutations of $\Delta_4$ and that the group presentation of Proposition \ref{CS gem-induced trisections} depends only on the choice of one color, which is associated to three distinct tricolorings of the dual triangulation. \\ The implementation of the above condition into a C++ program allows us to state that \underline{all} (rigid) crystallizations of closed $4$-manifolds up to 18 vertices\footnote{Simple crystallizations of a closed simply-connected $4$-manifold $M^4$ are characterized by having exactly $6\beta_2(M^4) + 2$ vertices (see \cite{[Casali-Cristofori-Gagliardi JKTR 2015]}).} induce trisections for all tricolorings associated to at least three colors.
-The same program was also applied to two simple crystallizations obtained from the 16- and 17-vertices (possibly non PL-homeomorphic) triangulations of the $K3$ surface constructed in \cite{Casella-Kuhnel} and \cite{Spreer-Kuhnel} respectively; both crystallizations turned out to induce trisections for all permutations of $\Delta_4.$} \end{remark}
+\begin{remark} {\em As already pointed out above, in the case of crystallizations of closed simply-connected $4$-manifolds, quasi trisections can be constructed as in Proposition \ref{trisection} also by replacing color $4$ with any other color of $\Delta_4$; analogously condition (*) in Proposition \ref{CS gem-induced trisections} can be, more generally, formulated as depending on the choice of one color, which is so associated to three distinct tricolorings of the dual triangulation. \\ The implementation of this more general form of condition (*) into a C++ program, allows us to state that \underline{all} (rigid) crystallizations of closed $4$-manifolds up to 18 vertices induce trisections for all tricolorings associated to at least three colors (for the catalogue of such crystallizations see \cite{Casali-Cristofori ElecJComb 2015}). \\ The program was also applied to two simple crystallizations obtained from the 16- and 17-vertices (possibly non PL-homeomorphic) triangulations of the $K3$ surface constructed in \cite{Casella-Kuhnel} and \cite{Spreer-Kuhnel} respectively; both crystallizations turned out to induce trisections for all cyclic permutations of $\Delta_4.$ \\ As a particular case, we obtain again the result in \cite[proof of Theorem 2]{SpreerTillmann} about trisections induced by simple\footnote{Simple crystallizations of a closed simply-connected $4$-manifold $M^4$ are characterized by having exactly $6\beta_2(M^4) + 2$ vertices (see \cite{[Casali-Cristofori-Gagliardi JKTR 2015]}).} crystallizations of all standard simply-connected $4$-manifolds. }\end{remark}